 By the end of this last sentence, Claire Perkins was again looking at me.
 I supposed that the gentlemanly thing to do was to somehow convey that she did not look in the least bit old.
 This I attempted by retaining the basic shape of my intellectually-engaged not erotically-interested smile, but with the modification of slightly curling one corner of my mouth.
 With the benefit of hindsight, I doubt it worked.

 “No, the misanthropes cannot win this war with an exiguous army.
 We must win by tilting the scales in our favour.
 This brings me to the modest proposal that I wish to share with you all today.
 We need a scheme that dampens the reproductive rate of our people, whilst offering no barrier to the pleasures of free sex and hence freely-transmitted diseases.
 Authoritarian methods of population management like licensing, permits, financial inducements and penalties could be an option, but they would all be problematic to enforce and difficult to police in a free society.
 Instead, we should turn the free society in our favour, by freely giving the gift of birth control.
 All of us, I am quite sure, has heard of fluoridation of water.
 Across the world, one in fifteen people benefits from the supply of fluoridated tap water.
 The benefits are clearly measured in reduced tooth decay.
 I ask you today, if we can alter tap water to protect our teeth, why not do so to protect our very quality of lives, and return this world to a sustainable balance between people and nature?
 Medical science knows of several compounds that, if added to drinking water, would temporarily, but reversibly, inhibit fertility.
-Should a couple still wish to procreate, the choice would be clear – imbibe only bottled water.
+Should a couple still wish to procreate, the choice would be clear: imbibe only bottled water.
 Those with the discipline and resources to go to the shops and purchase a weekly twelve-pack of Tesco’s Value Highland Spring would still be able to have children, whilst the rest will peaceably start to contribute to the reigning in of our out-of-control species.
-Imagine the difference such a policy would have made to serial procreators like Tony Blair and his wife Cherie, though his sins are mitigated by all that carnage he initiated in Iraq.
+Imagine the difference such a policy would have made to serial procreators like Blair and Johnson, though Blair’s sins were somewhat mitigated by all that carnage he initiated in Iraq.
 Tap water delivery of contraceptives would be perfectly fair.
 Put simply, it relies on the proven worth of apathy.
 Sheer sloth ensures that number of people who opt in to any choice is always lower than the number that would not opt out of the same choice.
 In this case, people may opt out of drinking tap water, or using it to brush their teeth, or using it to water their vegetable garden.
 Or, they may simply rationalize that turning on the tap is a kind of charity to their fellow man, and may console themselves with the double savings of cheaper household bills and avoiding the cost of bringing up a child.
 And if you don’t think the neighbours are being careful enough, be sure to invite them over for a barbeque and be sure to add lots of refreshing ice to the Pimm’s and lemonade.

 We, the misanthropes, have nothing in common but our own selfish interests, and in this respect we have the same selfish interests as everyone else except we’re more sensible about them.
 Only we can see the way through the present tragedy of abundant fertility to the inevitable conclusion of a worse life for each and every one of us.
 A little rationing of the right things does more good than harm, and that is all I am asking for.
 It is rational to ration what we have too much of.
 In contrast, it is irrational, and dare I say rash, to ration the means of rationing.
-Instead of rationing prophylactics – too unreliable a method for a world where people are expected to pay for them, Catholics oppose their use and even a Primeminister’s wife is too giddy to reliably use them – we should be rationing children.
+Instead of rationing prophylactics – too unreliable a method for a world where people are expected to pay for them, Catholics oppose their use and even a Primeminister’s wife can be too giddy to reliably use them – we should be rationing children.
 And the best way would be to start with everyone receiving free and plentiful contraceptives in every glass of water, and asking them to make an informed and proactive choice if they wish to opt out of universal birth control.
 Thank you everybody for listening.
 Now I understand we will be having a short break.
 Afterwards, I will be back on stage to explain how we can work together and lobby for this essential public health policy, and then we’ll have a brief question-and-answer session.”

 Glancing down at my watch, it was nearly time for me to leave for my date.
 On my way out, I politely declined the offer of a cup of tea from the same elderly lady who had earlier beckoned me in.
 It was still raining outside.
 Later at the bistro, just to be on the safe side, I ordered a large bottle of Evian.